 The University Experience Program is the Summer residential component of CROP offering high school students from disadvantaged socioeconomic backgrounds the opportunity to visit the Florida State University campus during the Summer.
 They attend academic courses and take part in cultural enrichment and college exposure activities.

 The Upward Bound Program (UBP) is a federally-funded program that serves high school students from low socio-economic backgrounds.
 Located at East Gadsden High School in Gadsden County, Florida, Upward Bound offers developmental opportunities to students through a variety of educational activities, including an on-site computer lab dedicated to UBP participants.
 UBP staff also assists students in the development of personal and social skills that will help them complete high school and continue their formal education in a post-secondary setting.

 Academic Center for Excellence (ACE)

 The Academic Center for Excellence (ACE) is a University learning center focused on helping undergraduate students develop the study skills and personal success habits that enhance learning and encourage the highest level of academic achievement.
-ACE provides free peer tutoring, study skills workshops, individual consultations with faculty, preparation for graduate school entrance exams, and a one-credit study skills course (SLS 1122) available to all undergraduate students.
+ACE provides free peer tutoring, study skills workshops, individual consultations with faculty, preparation for graduate school applications and entrance exams, and a one-credit study skills course (SLS 1122) available to all undergraduate students.
 The ACE Learning Studio, located at G051 Johnston Ground in the William Johnston Building, offers appointment-based tutoring in a wide variety of subjects including math, biology, chemistry, physics, accounting, economics, and more.
 Additionally, walk-in math tutoring is available any time the Learning Studio is open.
 For hours, visit http://ace.fsu.edu.
 ACE faculty teaching SLS 1122 are located in A3600 University Center; http://ace.fsu.edu.